 Knowing What the Competition is Charging

-To help build your case when approaching your property owner about a rental deduction, it can help to know the lay of the land.
+To help build your case when approaching your property owner about a rental reduction, it can help to know the lay of the land.

-If you can prove that you could live more inexpensively in a nearby rental, your landlord may be more inclined to grant a discount, rather than lose your business to the competition.
+If you can prove that you could live more inexpensively in a nearby rental based on local housing trends, your landlord may be more inclined to grant a discount, rather than lose your business to the competition.

-For that reason, it’s a good idea to do a little digging and comb through online listings to find out the rents of comparable units or properties in the area.
+For that reason, it’s a good idea to do a little digging, consider the cost of living, and comb through online listings to find out the rents of comparable units or properties in the area.

-Perhaps a similar one-bedroom apartment for rent has an amenity that’s not offered at the apartment you’re currently in, or considering.
-You might point out how these factors make the landlord’s rental terms somewhat higher than the going market rate.
+Perhaps a similar one-bedroom apartment for rent has an amenity that’s not offered at the apartment you’re currently in or considering.
+You might point out how these factors make the landlord’s current rental terms somewhat higher than the going market rate.